spark-mv/cdn/troubleshooting.md

 #### Solutions
 1. Define which browsers will be activated in each mode on the control panel.
-  a.
-Login to [your account] (http://holacdn.com/signin?utm_source=holaext)
+* Login to [your account] (http://holacdn.com/signin?utm_source=holaext)
-  b.
-Go to the configuration section
+* Go to the configuration section
-  c.
-Add the relevant browsers
+* Add the relevant browsers
-  d.
-Save your settings, which will take a few minutes to go into effect
+* Save your settings, which will take a few minutes to go into effect
-  e.
-Reload the page.
+* Reload the page.
-  f.
-HolaCDN will load in one of three modes - disabled, stats or CDN - according to probabilities specified in the control panel.
+* HolaCDN will load in one of three modes - disabled, stats or CDN - according to probabilities specified in the control panel.

 ## disabled random
 #### Possible causes